 To truly witness the scenery of San Diego you need to lace up your shoes, and hit the trails.
 Torrey Pines, a natural reserve located on the Southern California Coasts, is one of the most picturesque places to go.
 Offering dessert landscapes, ocean views, and rugged cliffs, it’s a recreation dream.
-Are you ready to discover all you need to know about Torrey Pines Hiking Trails?
-If the answer is yes, read on.

 The 1,750-acre reserve is named after the Torrey Pine tree.
 Juxtaposed against sandstone canyons and windswept cliffs, Torrey pines dot the coastal wilderness and hiking trails.
 The collection of trails at the park wind through the terrain, boasting postcard-worthy views at every turn.
 There are eight miles of Torrey Pines hiking trails total on the five hikes available.
 Get details for each below.